CatiaBio/PlantEuka/README.md

 ## How to Use the PlantEka

-Download the repository and follow the steps:
+Download the repository and follow the steps.
+Ensure all scripts are executed from the main directory of PlantEuka.

 ### download_genomes.py